BenjaminWills/programming-notes/Databricks/Databricks.md

 ## Jobs

-A `job` is simply a databricks `notebook` that we would like to run on a schedule or be activated by some cloud function.
+A `job` is simply a `databricks notebook` that we would like to run on a schedule or be activated by some cloud function.
 This is wildly useful for pipeline automation, e.g ETL pipelines.

 ## Pricing

 [pricing info](https://databricks.com/product/pricing)

 There are three tiers, **standard**,**premium** and **enterprise**.
-Each having their own costs assosiated with them.
+Each having their own costs associated with them.